 Post-BD spirometry testing will be assessed at specified visits after the subject has performed pre-BD spirometry.
 Maximal bronchodilation will be induced using a SABA such as albuterol (90 μg metered dose) or salbutamol (100 μg metered dose) or equivalent with a spacer device for a maximum of 8 total puffs (Sorkness et al, 2008).
-The same number of puffs (ie, 4, 6, or 8 puffs) used at baseline (Visit 4, Week 0, Day 1) to identify the maximal post-BD FEV1 measurement, must be used each time post-BD spirometry testing is performed.
-Post-BD spirometry assessment is displayed in Figure 4.3.1.3.1-1 and outlined below.
+The same number of puffs (ie, 4, 6, or 8 puffs) and post-BD maneuvers used at baseline (Visit 4, Week 0, Day 1) to identify the maximal post-BD FEV_1 measurement, must be used each time post-BD spirometry testing is performed.
+Post-BD spirometry assessment is displayed in Figure 4.3.1.3-1 and outlined below.

-- 1) Pre-BD spirometry assessments will be completed as described above - 2) After an unforced and complete expiration, one metered dose of SABA will be inhaled in one breath to total lung capacity from a spacer device - 3) Breath is then held for 5-10 seconds before the subject exhales - 4) Repeat 3 more times using this method at 30-second intervals (for a total of 4 separate doses of SABA) - 5) Wait 15-20 minutes - 6) First post-BD spirometry will be performed and post-BD FEV1 measurement will be obtained - 7) Administer 2 additional separate doses of SABA - 8) Wait 15-20 minutes

-- 9) Second post-BD spirometry will be performed and post-BD FEV1 measurement will be obtained.
-If the incremental change in the second post-BD spirometry assessment: - is $\leq$ 5% increase, then no more SABA will be given and the assessment is complete. - is > 5%, then 2 additional puffs of SABA will be administered as above in Steps 2 and 3, with a 30-second interval between puffs.
+- 1. Pre-BD spirometry assessments will be completed as described above - 2.
+After an unforced and complete expiration, one metered puff of SABA will be inhaled in one breath to total lung capacity from a spacer device - 3.
+Breath is then held for 5-10 seconds before the subject exhales - 4.
+Repeat 3 more times using this method at 30-second intervals (for a total of 4 separate puffs of SABA) - 5.
+Wait 15-20 minutes - 6.
+First post-BD spirometry will be performed and post-BD FEV1 measurement will be obtained - 7.
+Administer 2 additional separate puffs of SABA - 8.
+Wait 15-20 minutes - 9.
+Second post-BD spirometry will be performed and post-BD FEV1 measurement will be obtained.
+If the incremental change in the second post-BD spirometry assessment: - is \leq 5% increase, then no more SABA will be given and the assessment is complete. - is > 5% increase, then 2 additional puffs of SABA will be administered as above in Steps 2 and 3, with a 30-second interval between puffs.
 Then a third post-BD spirometry assessment will be performed 15-20 minutes later.

-The % difference comparing $FEV_1$ after 6 puffs to $FEV_1$ after 4 puffs will be calculated as follows:
+The % difference comparing FEV1 after 6 puffs to FEV1 after 4 puffs will be calculated as follows:

+% difference =

+$$FEV_1$$

-% difference = FEV1 (6 puffs) - FEV1 (4 puffs)/FEV1 (4 puffs) $\times$ 100
+(6 puffs) - FEV_1 (4 puffs)/ FEV_1 (4 puffs) × 100

-The highest pre- and post-BD FEV1 obtained after 4, 6, or 8 puffs will be used to determine reversibility and for analysis.
+The highest pre- and post-BD FEV_1 obtained after 4, 6, or 8 puffs will be used to determine reversibility and for analysis.